YWang1998/Laguerre-FDTD/README.md

 sudo apt install libglm-dev
 ```

-If you encountered the error:
+If you encountered the error when running the program:

 ```
 while loading shared libraries: libiomp5.so: cannot open shared object file: No such file or directory
 ```

-when running the program, fix it by running the command:
+fix it by running the command:

 ```
 sudo apt-get install libomp-dev